chrispoq/website-content/posts/2020-03-15-remote-work-guide.md

 - Good written or oral communication skills
 - Willingness to learn and adapt on the job

 Zapier claims to have found the best matches to come from a freelance, contracting, or startup background.
 Interesting to hear but it would be unfair (illegal) to exclude people based on this.
-I'm also conscious about some of these traits may [unfaringly exclude people](https://www.axios.com/coronavirus-exposes-the-digital-divides-toll-7c270aab-82e4-4719-840f-fc06e2b9083c.html).
+I'm also conscious about some of these traits may [unfairly exclude people](https://www.axios.com/coronavirus-exposes-the-digital-divides-toll-7c270aab-82e4-4719-840f-fc06e2b9083c.html).
 Something to be mindful of.

 For employers, the biggest change is the typical on-site stage of the recruitment process but don't worry too much about it.
 You can still evaluate candidates successfully through a video call, earlier stages of the process, and final reference checks.
 Hiring always incurs a level of uncertainty, hence the trial stage of any contract, but uncertainty is something you have to deal with.